-Some data that you give to us is provided on a wholly voluntary basis - you have a choice whether to do so.
+Other data that you give to us is provided on a wholly voluntary basis - you have a choice whether to do so.
 Examples include:

-- Disability and health condition information, which you may choose to provide to us in order that we can take this information into account when allocating appropriate accommodation to you. - Dietary information (whether for medical or belief reasons).
+- Equality monitoring data, which is requested by the College as part of the equality monitoring that we undertake pursuant to our legal obligations under the Equality Act 2010. - Disability and health condition information, which you may choose to provide to us in order that we can take this information into account when considering whether to make a reasonable adjustment.